 The Oxford Society for the Caspian and Central Asia (TOSCCA) was set up by Oxford academics in 2003 to promote the study of historical and contemporary Central Asia in Oxford and to bring together visiting students and scholars from the region with their colleagues in Oxford University.
 Sponsored by the Foreign and Commonwealth Office, the society encompasses the former Soviet Republics of Central Asia, as well as their relations with neighbouring countries and regions like Russia, Afghanistan, Iran, Azerbaijan and Xinjiang in northwest China.
 Other societies include the Oxford University Hindu Society and the Oxford India Society.

-There are over 170 academics from South and Central Asia working at Oxford.
-Around 65% are from India, with eleven other countries represented, including Malaysia, Sri Lanka, Singapore, Pakistan and Nepal.
+There are over 200 academics from South and Central Asia working at Oxford.
+Around 80% are from India, with five other countries represented: Afghanistan, Bangladesh, Pakistan, Sri Lanka and Nepal.

 Professor Diwakar Acharya (Nepal)